ryuz/BinaryBrain/README_en.md

 % ./sample-mnist All
 ```

-If you don't use GPU, please add "make WITH_CUDA=No" option.
+If you don't use GPU, please add "WITH_CUDA=No" option to make.

 ### Google Colaboratory
 Currently you can use nvcc on Google Colaboratory.